 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-There are not material differences.
+There are no material differences for this goal.

 An explanation of how effective the specific actions were in making progress toward the goal.